fivetran-jasonchletsos/dbt-fivetran-sfdc-dataquality/README.md

 If you encounter issues:

-1. Schema Mismatches: Verify column names in Snowflake source tables
+1. **Schema Mismatches**: Verify column names in Snowflake source tables
-2. dbt Execution Hanging: Try using dbt Cloud instead of local execution
+2. **dbt Execution Hanging**: Try using dbt Cloud instead of local execution
-3. Package Compatibility: Ensure you're using metaplane/dbt_expectations v0.10.0
+3. **Package Compatibility**: Ensure you're using metaplane/dbt_expectations v0.10.0
+4. **Schema Name Duplication**: If models are not found in the expected schemas, check for schema name duplication:
+   - Expected location: `JASON_CHLETSOS.JASON_CHLETSOS_SALESFORCE_STG`
+   - Possible duplicated location: `JASON_CHLETSOS.JASON_CHLETSOS_JASON_CHLETSOS_SALESFORCE_STG`

+   This can happen if the database name in profiles.yml doesn't match the database specified in dbt_project.yml.

 ## Contributing